 Now that you know the rules and requirements of riding a motorcycle in West Virginia, you might have a better idea of who might be liable for a recent motorcycle accident.
 Even if you were partially responsible for the wreck or your injuries because you broke one of the state’s motorcycle laws, you could still be eligible to recover damages if you are less than 50% at fault.
 Working with one of our experienced West Virginia personal injury lawyers can help you limit your own liability.
 Contact us today to learn more!

-A: The first step in filing a motorcycle accident claim in West Virginia is determining the at-fault party.
+The first step in filing a motorcycle accident claim in West Virginia is determining the at-fault party.
 Since West Virginia handles vehicle accidents with a fault-based system, you must file your motorcycle accident claim against the at-fault driver’s insurance policy.
 All West Virginia drivers must meet the state’s minimum 20/40/10 insurance coverage.
 Drivers have the option of purchasing additional coverage as well.

 If an at-fault driver’s coverage will fully pay for your damages, then it is likely your claim ends there once you receive your settlement.
-If the driver does not carry insurance or does not have sufficient coverage for all of your damages, then you may need to make a claim against your own insurance policy or file a personal injury claim against the at-fault driver.
+If the driver does not carry insurance or does not have sufficient coverage for all of your damages, then you may need to make a claim against your own insurance policy or file a personal injury lawsuit against the at-fault driver.
 The stipulations of your insurance policy will explain which accidents qualify for claims against your own coverage.

 Start your motorcycle accident claim by sending the relevant insurance company your initial demand letter.
 If you are claiming property damage to your motorcycle, then you can file a claim against your own insurance regardless of your fault for the accident.
 However, an accident you caused may cause your insurance premiums to increase.
 If you intend to file a personal injury claim, you must first prove the other driver was negligent and caused your accident.